stcucufa/epistrophy/README.md

 top-level thread to which instructions can be added.

 This main thread starts by instantly producing an initial value with `constant(0)`.
-It then sets up a label which will be the target of a jump later. `set(span, "textContent")` sets the text content of the span element to the current thread value, which is 0.
+It then marks the start of a loop with `repeat()`, which will be matched by a `loop()` later. `set(span, "textContent")` sets the text content of the span element to the current thread value, which is 0.
 Then a new thread (created with `Thread()`) is spawned.
-This child thread has only one instruction: waiting for a single click event from the button element.
+This child thread has only one
+instruction: waiting for a single click event from the button element.
 The two threads run concurrently, so while the child thread waits for an event, the parent thread continues running and reaches the `join(false)` instruction.
 This pauses the thread until the thread that it spawned ends; the `false` flag means that the value that that thread ends with will be discarded.
-At this point, both threads are suspended and execution stops, even though the clock is still running.
+At this point, both threads are suspended and execution is paused, even though the clock is still running.

 When the user clicks on the button, the child thread can continue executing, and reaches the end of its list of instruction; it therefore ends with the event object as its value.
 The parent thread itself can then resume execution, and produces a new value instantly by applying the function `x => x + 1` to its current value (0), producing the new thread value of 1.
-Executing the next instruction jumps to the previously set label (named `loop`) and continues from that point, so the text content of the span is updated to the current value of the thread (_i.e._, it goes from 0 to 1), and a new child thread is spawned to listen to another button click.
+Executing the next instruction jumps back to the previous `repeat()` and continues from that point, so the text content of the span is updated to the current value of the thread (_i.e._, it goes from 0 to 1), and a new child thread is spawned to listen to another button click.

 The effect of this program is to increment a counter every time a button is